Platanthera ciliaris

 Platanthera ciliaris, commonly known as the yellow fringed orchid, yellow-fringed orchid, or orange-fringed orchid, is a large and showy species of orchid.
 It grows in "acid soil of hillside seepage bogs" in the longleaf pine landscapes of the Gulf Coast of the United States.
-Like many species in these habitats, including flatwoods, it is dependent upon recurring fire to create open conditions.
-Further north it is found in bogs, but even here it may be dependent upon fire to create open conditions.
+Like many species in these habitats, it is dependent upon sunny, open conditions to thrive, and often these environments are created from periodic disturbances such as recurring fires.
+Further north and along the east coast, it is found in wetlands, but even here it may be dependent upon environmental disturbances to create open conditions.